spawnia/intellij-keymap/README.md

     gradle publishPlugin

-To ensure compatibility with new Intellij platform releases, bump the version at: https://plugins.jetbrains.com/plugin/14127-spawnia-keymap/version
+To ensure compatibility with new Intellij platform releases, bump the version at https://plugins.jetbrains.com/plugin/14127-spawnia-keymap/version to allow the latest branch number from https://plugins.jetbrains.com/docs/intellij/build-number-ranges.html#intellij-platform-based-products-of-recent-ide-versions.

 ## Docs